Karlštejn: History

-Founded in 1348, the construction works were directed by the later Karlštejn burgrave Vitus of Bítov, but there are no records of the builder himself.
-Some historians speculate that Matthias of Arras may be credited with being the architect, but he had already died by 1352.
-It is likely that there was not a progressive and cunning architect, but a brilliant civil engineer who dexterously and with a necessary mathematical accuracy solved technically exigent problems that issued from the emperor's ideas and requests.
-Instead, Holy Roman Emperor Charles IV personally supervised the construction works and interior decoration.
-Construction was finished nearly twenty years later in 1365 when the "heart" of the treasury - the Chapel of the Holy Cross situated in the Great tower - was consecrated.
+Founded in 1348, the construction of Karlštejn Castle was directed by the later Karlštejn burgrave Vitus of Bítov, but there are no records of the builder himself.
+Some historians have speculated that Matthias of Arras may be credited with being the architect, but he died in 1352.
+Holy Roman Emperor Charles IV personally supervised the construction works and interior decoration.
+The project was finished nearly twenty years later, in 1365, when the "heart" of the treasury—the Chapel of the Holy Cross, situated in the great tower—was consecrated.

-Following the outbreak of the Hussite Wars, the Imperial Regalia were evacuated in 1421 and brought via Hungary to Nuremberg.
-In 1422, during the siege of the castle, Hussite attackers used biological warfare when Prince Sigismund Korybut used catapults to throw dead (but not plague-infected) bodies and 2,000 carriage-loads of dung over the walls, apparently managing to spread infection among the defenders.
+Following the outbreak of the Hussite Wars, the Imperial Regalia of the Holy Roman Empire were evacuated in 1421 and brought via Hungary to Nuremberg.
+In 1422, during the siege of the castle, Hussite attackers used biological warfare when Prince Sigismund Korybut employed catapults to throw dead (but not plague-infected) bodies and 2,000 carriage-loads of dung over the walls, apparently managing to spread infection among the defenders.